 For the Family - Silver Valley

 Gold and silver were discovered in Wallace in 1882, and the Silver Valley area became the largest silver mining region in the world.
 Today, you can experience firsthand the glories of years gone by.
 Go underground on a tour of the Crystal Gold Mine or the Sierra Silver Mine.
 The exhibits at the Wallace District Mining Museum hold gems of information about the mining era.
 Learn about the area’s railroad history at the Northern Pacific Depot Railroad Museum, or see some most unusual exhibits at the Oasis Bordello Museum.
 Take a walking tour to appreciate the classic 19th century architecture, and then enjoy the Sixth Street Melodrama and Theater as the miners once did.
 In Kellogg, you can ride the world’s longest single stage gondola to ski or snowboard Silver Mountain in the winter or mountain bike in the summer.
 At the base is the indoor Silver Rapids Water Park.
-At Lookout Pass Ski Area-celebrating its 75th anniversary-you can rent a bike to ride the Route of the Hiawatha, which begins with the 1.7 mile Taft Tunnel.
-This 15 mile bike trail-a former railroad bed high in the Bitterroot Mountains-gently winds downhill through ten tunnels and over seven trestle bridges.
+At Lookout Pass Ski Area - going strong for over 75 years - you can rent a bike to ride the Route of the Hiawatha, which begins with the 1.7 mile Taft Tunnel.
+This 15 mile bike trail - a former railroad bed high in the Bitterroot Mountains - gently winds downhill through ten tunnels and over seven trestle bridges.

 For the “Man-cation” - Worley/Plummer